 Our Board, the Compensation Committee and management believe that the effective use of stock-based, long-term incentive compensation is vital to our ability to achieve strong performance in the future.
-The 2010 Plan maintains and enhances the key policies and practices adopted by our management and Board of Directors to align employee and stockholder interests.
+The 2017 Plan maintains and enhances the key policies and practices adopted by our management and Board of Directors to align employee and stockholder interests.
 In addition, our future success depends, in large part, upon our ability to maintain a competitive position in attracting, retaining and motivating key personnel.
-We believe the authorization of an additional 2,500,000 shares for issuance under our 2010 Plan is essential to permit our management to continue to provide long-term, equity-based incentives to present and future key employees, consultants and directors.
-Additionally, in continued response to recommendations from our stockholders, we intend to continue to issue restricted stock unit awards to reduce the dilutive effect on stockholders from our equity incentive compensation program.
-Accordingly, our Board of Directors believes approval of the amendment to our 2010 Plan is in our best interests and those of its stockholders and recommends a vote "FOR" the approval of the amendment to the 2010 Plan.
+We believe the authorization of 1,400,000 shares for issuance under our 2017 Plan is essential to permit our management to continue to provide long-term, equity-based incentives to present and future key employees, consultants and directors.
+Additionally, in continued response to recommendations from our stockholders, we intend to issue only restricted stock and restricted stock unit awards to reduce the dilutive effect on stockholders from our equity incentive compensation program.
+Accordingly, our Board of Directors believes approval of the 2017 Plan is in our best interests and those of its stockholders and recommends a vote "FOR" the approval of the 2017 Plan.